2002Larissa/2002Larissa/README.md

 ### Hi, I'm Larissa Santos

-- 💻 Full-Stack Developer in development
+- 💻 Software Engineer at Banco BV
-- 😄 Pronouns: She/Her
+- 😄 I love Tecnology, romance books and music
 - 🍃 Writing one line of code at a time

 <div>